 Conclusion - does Vitality Income Protection offer the best cover at a competitive price?

-Vitality income protection insurance provides a good solution if you’re fit and healthy or are keen to get more active and engage in a healthy lifestyle.
+Vitality income protection insurance provides a good healthy living solution if you’re fit and healthy or are keen to get more active and engage in a healthy lifestyle.
 The Vitality Optimiser can help to make your income protection insurance more affordable, while also providing access to fantastic discounts and rewards designed to help you live a healthier lifestyle.
 As described in my Vitality Life insurance review, I managed to save over £1,000 in rewards in the first year of the policy and received £250 cashback.
-Vitality has an impressive payout rate, approving 96.4% of income protection claims in 2019.
+Vitality has an impressive payout rate, approving 96.8% of income protection claims in 2020.

 However, income protection insurance is quite a complicated product and there are lots of things to consider when researching the various products available.
 It’s for this reason that I’d recommend that you speak to an independent income protection adviser (not an adviser from Vitality as they can only advise on Vitality's products) who will be able to assess your needs and recommend the best income protection policy for you, whether that’s with Vitality or another insurance provider.
 Few independent protection advisers give whole of market advice and understand the Vitality product in order to tell you whether the latter is the best income protection policy for you.
 The insurance specialist who I used (can be contacted via this short form*) will tell you whether Vitality income protection insurance will work for you without any form of pressure selling and also how to get the maximum from the product.
 I wouldn't recommend them unless the service had been excellent.
 Just put your contact details in the form and choose the time of day to have a quick chat.
 They can also advise you how much income protection you need, what deferred period to choose and what definition of incapacity to select.